paradedb/pg_analytics/README.md

 Complete documentation for `pg_analytics` can be found under the [docs](/docs/) folder as Markdown files.
 It covers how to query the various object stores and file and table formats supports, and how to configure and tune the extension.

+A hosted version of the documentation can be found [here](https://docs.paradedb.com/integrations/overview).

 ## Development

 ### Install Rust